Cyton Radios Programming Tutorial

 - GND --> GND

-On The 8-bit Board, the pins you need to connect to are accessed from the TOP of the board.
+On the 8-bit Board, the pins you need to connect to are accessed from the TOP of the board.
 Insert the jumpers into the holes in the correct position, and press them tightly against the sides of the holes to make a strong connection.
 Now, you can upload Device code to the RFduino on the OpenBCI 8-bit Board!

-On the Cyton Board the pins you need to connect to are accessed from the BOTTOM of the board.
+On the Cyton Board, the pins you need to connect to are accessed from the BOTTOM of the board.
 Connect the jumper wires to the center of the pads as shown and press tightly while uploading to the Device.
 Helpful tips:

 - Use a 4pin female header to keep the wires in place